James Finch (1831-1900) and his adventurous son Jacob

 At around this time, there are local newspaper reports in the Surrey Mirror of Jacob playing cricket for several teams in Surrey.
 As an example, he appeared for Earlswood Asylum (where he was also working as an attendant) in a match against F Nice’s XI.
 He took 6 wickets for 13 runs as his side won, but he scored a duck as batsman.

 In 1895 he married Ellen Dale and by 1901 he was living in Middle Herrington, County Durham, working as a professional cricketer.
 During his career as a cricketer he was also known as Jake Finch.
 He played for Reigate Priory, Doxford (1897-1900), Philadelphia (1900-1903) and Wearmouth (1904-1920), where he was also groundsman for many years.
 He also played for Northumberland (Minor Counties Championship, 1899) and Durham (Minor Counties Championship, 1904-1910).
+The Sunday Sun (Newcastle) in an obituary published on 25 February 1945 noted that at one point he held the batting record in Durham and Northumberland, with 1,090 runs for 21 innings.

 Sources: Ancestry.com and Findmypast.com for BMD and census returns, Surrey Family History Centre (Woking), British Newspaper Archive, cricketarchive.com.
 Jacob’s military record downloaded from National Archives.
 UK, Military Campaign Medal and Award Rolls, 1793-1949. workhouses.org.
 Cricket Archives.